Stumie/stubatoo/README.md

 Little helper script to show live CPU frequencies over all cores, without installing any bigger tool for that use case.
 ### get-new-kerberos-ticket.sh
 When I sometimes need a new kerberos token, where I almost always forget a step.
 This little helper stands by.
+### install-onenote-on-edge.sh
+Creates a nice `*.desktop` file for Microsoft OneNote Web.

+> [!WARNING]
+> Needs Microsoft Edge installed and openable via `microsoft-edge`. _(So e. g. probably not working with MS Edge installed via Flatpak.)_

+> [!TIP]
+> `install-onenote-on-edge.sh` is not relying on other sub-scripts and therefore could be easily forked or used independently.
 ### install-outlook-on-edge.sh
 Creates a nice `*.desktop` file for Microsoft Outlook Web.